jopamo/weatenine/README.md

 ### 🔄 Starting the Simulation

-- Click 'Start Simulation'.
+- Click 'Start Painting'.
-- Watch the paint drops on the canvas.
+- Every second, one of your colors will be chosen and will replace a random element on your grid.
+If a color is chosen that already has a color present, then the previous color will be blended with the new color.
+The 'color tracker' on the left will keep track of all the colors used.
 - Use controls to change speed.
 - Click **CONTINUE** when finished.